smittytone/RP2040-FreeRTOS/README.md

 Workspace files are included for the Visual Studio Code and Xcode IDEs.

+## Credits

+This work was inspired by work done on [Twilio Microvisor FreeRTOS Demo code](https://github.com/twilio/twilio-microvisor-freertos), but the version of the `FreeRTOSConfig.h` file included here was derived from [work by @yunka2](https://github.com/yunkya2/pico-freertos-sample).

 ## Copyright and Licences

 Application source © 2022, Tony Smith and licensed under the terms of the [MIT Licence](./LICENSE.md).